BabbleSim/ext_nRF_hw_models/docs/GPIO.md

 With the first one, the callback will be called each time an *input gpio pin register* is modified.
 With the second one, each time the output pin itself changes.
 That is, both will be called only if the pin is connected/driven in that direction.

+### Mapping of real ports to simulated port indexes

+* 52822
+    * P0: 0
+    * P1: 1
+* 5340 NOTE: The Net and App cores ports are mapped to different/separate simulated ports/pins, unlike in real HW where they are connected to the same physical pins.
+Note that from the embedded SW point of view (that is, when configuring an App core GPIOTE channel), the App core port P0 is port "0" just like when configuring it in real HW).
+    * Net core P0: 0
+    * Net core P1: 1
+    * App core P0: 2
+    * App core P1: 3
+* 54L15
+    * P0 (LP domain): 0
+    * P1 (Per domain): 1
+    * P2 (MCU domain): 2

 ### Stimuli file format